 Infertility has a way of creeping up on you.
-First you have an inkling something is wrong, when month after month you don’t get pregnant.
+First, you have an inkling something is wrong when you don’t get pregnant month after month.
 You start reading about basal body temperature and cervical mucus; you buy the first of many ovulation predictor kits.
 You try not to worry, but you do.

 I’m Pregnant: ‘Hooray’ or ‘Oy Vey’

-For some, all this trying and tweaking works and they get pregnant.
+All this trying and tweaking works for some, and they get pregnant.
 Some lucky few put all the infertility worry behind them and go on to have a blissful 9 months of pregnancy.
-But for many others the scars of infertility continue.
+But for many others, the scars of infertility continue.
 Their pregnancy is filled more with worry than bliss.

 I just wish I could enjoy this pregnancy, but I am so afraid that something is going to happen.
 I can’t let myself believe that I’m actually going to be able to have a healthy baby.

-For some this fear goes away once the baby is born, but others continue to live with the residual scars of infertility.
+For some, this fear disappears once the baby is born, but others continue to live with the residual scars of infertility.
 The fear that something will happen to this baby they fought so hard to have.
 The knowledge that they will have to try just that hard or harder to have another interferes with the joy and thankfulness they feel with having this one perfect child.
-The worry if they used donor egg or sperm that others will find out, or that this child will not be equal in the eyes of their family, or the dread when people ask who he looks like.
+The worry if they used donor eggs or sperm that others will find out, or that this child will not be equal in the eyes of their family, or the dread when people ask who he looks like.

 Shifting Focus to Adoption

-All the shots and doctors and tests and infertility procedures do not work for everyone.
-At some point many shift their focus from trying to get pregnant to trying to adopt– moving from the medical escalator to the adoption treadmill.
+All the shots, doctors, tests, and infertility procedures do not work for everyone.
+At some point, many shift their focus from getting pregnant to trying to adopt– moving from the medical escalator to the adoption treadmill.

 For many, all this moving forward one step at a time results in adoption.
 Finally!
 They expect to settle into parenting bliss after all the work they put into getting this child.
-For some, this is exactly what happens; but for others, the scars of infertility keep rearing their ugly head.
+This is exactly what happens for some, but for others, the scars of infertility keep rearing their ugly head.

-They know they will have to work equally hard if they want another child.
-They know they must save money in order to afford another adoption.
-They still struggle with the desire to be pregnant, the desire for their body to work right, the desire to have a child that shares their genes– a child that looks like them.
-For some this grief will show up in post adoption depression, while for others it will more subtle and resurface when a friend announces a pregnancy or during a visit with thier child’s birth mother.
+They know they must work equally hard if they want another child.
+They know they must save money to afford another adoption.
+They still struggle with the desire to be pregnant, for their body to work right, and to have a child that shares their genes– a child that looks like them.
+For some, this grief will show up in post-adoption depression, while for others, it will be more subtle and resurface when a friend announces a pregnancy or visits with their child’s birth mother.

 Infertility- The Gift that Keeps on Giving

-Infertility has a way of continuing to raise its ugly head just when you should be living your dream.
+Infertility can continue to raise its ugly head just when you should be living your dream.
 You finally have your child—you should be ecstatic, but infertility and the grief associated with it may continue to plague your thoughts for the future and rob your enjoyment of the present.
-This can be especially true for those that have moved to non-genetic parenting through donor sperm, donor egg, donor embryo, or adoption.
+This can be especially true for those who have moved to non-genetic parenting through donor sperm, donor egg, donor embryo, or adoption.